 To ensure every precaution is made against contracting malaria while in Thailand, travelers can get malaria pills (either doxycycline, mefloquine or chloroquine) and start doses a few days before exposure to a malaria prone area.
 The cost for these pills ranges from $50-$250, depending on dose size and pill type.

-Most travelers staying in decent hotel accommodation and who aren't venturing out trekking don't take malaria pills, but if you are camping, trekking and staying in exposed accommodation near jungle areas you should talk to your doctor about this.
+Most travelers staying in decent hotel accommodation and who aren't venturing out trekking don't need malaria pills, but if you are camping, trekking and staying in exposed accommodation near jungle areas you should talk to your doctor about this.

-Other Risks and Considerations
+Other Risks & Considerations

 Another important consideration when traveling in Thailand is the safety of the drinking water.
 Most Thais do not even drink water from faucets, tending to purchase purified and bottled water instead.

 This is the recommended practice for travelers too.
 For those who plan on taking extended trips in rural areas, water purification devices are highly recommended.